WDI-HoneyBadger/jQuery-ES6/README.md

 **IMPORTANT - This should all be done in ES6!!!**

+Be mindful about applying best practices when using ES6.
+Using `const` and `let` purposefully, using one-line arrow functions when possible, etc.

 ## Bonus - Style with Flexbox
 Make that super cool app super pretty!
 Use flexbox to style the `display` div so the cards are laid out on a grid.
 Make the cards `flexboxes` too!